Music Admissions & Scholarship Auditions

 3. Sight reading at on-campus auditions only.

-Any student may submit a video audition, regardless of location.
-Please prepare the audition requirements below based on your degree and/or scholarship interest.
-Accompaniment is not required for video auditions.
-Students may be contacted by the voice area to schedule a zoom meeting for an interview, pitch matching, and sight reading.
+• Video Auditions: Any student may submit a video audition, regardless of location.
+Video auditions are accepted as shared links only to YouTube or Vimeo.
+Please note, students may be contacted by the voice area to schedule a Zoom meeting for an interview, pitch matching, and sight reading.
 See the resources for pitch matching and sight reading below.

 Music Major: Performance (BMus)